Available Academic Tools

 Documentation/Training: Support for Hypothesis and Perusall is available through their respective online support sites.

 Availability: Hypothesis has a supported integration with Canvas.
-Faculty can integrate Perusall into a Canvas class by following the integration instructions.
+Faculty can integrate Perusall into a Canvas class by following their integration instructions.

 Videoconferencing